 PowerToFly is a dream come true, specially made for female job seekers interested in working remotely.
 To join this platform, you have to go through a vetting process and get matched for a paid trial with a potential employer.

-These are the few sites among a massive list of remote job searching platforms.
-You can check out more remote job boards on our article best freelance websites.
+These are the few sites among a massive list of remote job-searching platforms.

 Hack #2: Networking to Find Remote Jobs